-Why Sudan?
+Why the Sudan?
 Under the dictator Omar el-Bashir, Sudan seemed irredeemably hostile to Israel.
 El-Bashir offered refuge, secure training facilities, and weapons to Hamas fighters.
 He beamingly played host to Hamas leader Khaled Meshaal.
-Indeed, under El-Bashir the Sudan was Hamas's best friend in Africa.
+Indeed, under El-Bashir, the Sudan was Hamas's best friend in Africa.
 And Israel treated it accordingly.
 On October 23, 2012, Israel bombed the Yarmouk munitions factory and warehouse in Khartoum, where weapons were being held for shipment to Hamas.
 El-Bashir, undeterred, continued to support Hamas until his last days in power.
 But once he was overthrown, Khartoum did a complete turn, and that is when talks with Israel began to be held in secret about the establishment of diplomatic relations and, more recently, about "normalization" of those ties.

-We know what Israel would derive from such ties: ever greater legitimacy among the Arab and Muslim peoples, while the Palestinians, visibly unable to prevent Arab states from making their own arrangements with Israel, and having already consigned the UAE and Bahrain, and the Arab League as an institution, to the outer darkness, would be seen as yet again unable to prevent an Arab state from acting to further its own national interest.
-Each Arab state that follows the UAE's lead makes it easier for the next one to go and do likewise.
-The example of the UAE made it easier for Bahrain.
-The examples of both the UAE and Bahrain make it easier for Sudan to join the ever-lengthening list.
-And if Sudan normalizes relations with Israel, in a few weeks, can Oman be far behind?
-And then what about Mauritania?
-Or Morocco?
-Or Tunisia?
-A string of diplomatic victories for Israel and diplomatic defeats for the increasingly frantic Palestinian Authority, with Mahmoud Abbas beside himself with spittle-flecked fury.
+We know what Israel would derive from such ties: ever greater legitimacy among the Arab and Muslim peoples, while the Palestinians, visibly unable to prevent Arab states from making their own arrangements with Israel, would be seen as being on a losing side of their own stubborn making.
+Each new Arab state that follows the UAE's lead makes it easier for the next one to go and do likewise.
+If Sudan is next, Bahrain - or Oman, or Morocco - can't be far behind.
+A string of diplomatic victories for Israel, and diplomatic defeats for the increasingly frantic Palestinian Authority, with Mahmoud Abbas beside himself with fury.

 What's in it for the Sudan?
 First, there is a powerful message that such normalization with Israel would send to the West and especially to the United States.
 The days of a Hamassupporting Sudan, eager to supply weapons to the terror group, are well and truly over.
 Sudan Is ready to again be a part of the comity of nations.
-And what better way to demonstrate it than by removing Sudan from the list of state sponsors of terrorism - which it has not been since the overthrow of Omar al-Bashir - and for Sudan, in turn, leaving behind the "Three No's of Khartoum" and normalizing relations with the Jewish state?
+And what better way to demonstrate it than by normalizing relations with the Jewish state?

 What else does the Sudan hope for?
-It is badly in need of both aid and investment, and the two most likely sources of such funds are Western countries and the rich Gulf Arab states, especially Saudi Arabia and the UAE, which withheld aid when the Sudan was supporting Hamas.
-Now there is a chance - with Israel embraced and Hamas rebuffed - that those spigots will re-open.
+It is badly in need of both aid and investment, and the two most likely sources of such funds are Western countries and the rich Gulf Arab states - especially Saudi Arabia and the UAE - which withheld aid when the Sudan was supporting Hamas.
+Now there is a chance - with Israel embraced and Hamas rebuffed - that those spigots will reopen.

 And then there is Israel itself, which can directly help the Sudan with its most pressing problem: the agricultural sector.
 Israel is a world leader in water use, especially in novel irrigation techniques that make maximum use of water resources by drip irrigation that can now pinpoint not just individual plants, but particular parts of those plants.
 Israel is also a leader in desalination, another possible source of water for parched Sudanese farms.
 Israel now gets 55 percent of its domestic water from desalination, and that has helped to turn one of the world's driest countries into the unlikeliest of water giants.
 Israeli scientists have also come up with Watergen, a machine that manages to "squeeze" water out of the circumambient air.
-Finally, Israel leads the world wastewater management.
+Finally, Israel leads the world in wastewater management..
 Nearly 90% of wastewater in Israel is treated for reuse, most of it in agricultural irrigation.
 Some of it is also sufficiently purified to be potable.
 All of Israel's technical prowess in this area could be of great benefit to Sudanese farmers.